Agaetis-IT/mortgage-helpers/README.md

 ### getMaximumBorrowingCapacity

-This function will give you the maximum amount you can borrow, based on available revenue (monthly with deduced charges), interest rate, number of months and max debt ratio (a percentage which can either be a float, ie: `0.36`, or a number like `36`, which means either way `36%`).
+This function will give you the maximum amount you can borrow, based on available revenue (monthly with deduced charges), interest rate, number of months and max debt ratio (percentage between 0 and 100).

 ```js
 getMaximumBorrowingCapacity: (